 - Low-dose low molecular weight heparins (LMWH) are permitted.

 - Anticoagulation with therapeutic doses of LMWH is allowed in subjects without known

-dose of study treatment, and who have had no clinically significant hemorrhagic
+brain metastases and who have had no clinically significant hemorrhagic complications

 - The subject has prothrombin time (PT)/INR or partial thromboplastin time (PTT)